 During periods of high demand callers may receive either engaged tone or ringing tone when the speaking clock equipment is in use.
 If this occurs then please redial again, a short while later.

 Information on the history of the BT Speaking Clock is now available on our Speaking Clock page.

 Telecommunications Heritage Group

-I am a proud member of the Telecommunications Heritage Group.
-The THG was formed in 1986 with the aim of bringing together all those engaged in the study, preservation and collection of the heritage of communications.
+I have been a proud member of the Telecommunications Heritage Group since 2002.
+The THG was formed in 1986 with the aim of bringing together all those engaged in the study, preservation, and collection of the heritage of communications.
 It now has over 450 members worldwide.
 The THG is a club or society, not a trading organisation, and they cater for researchers, collectors, historians, operators of restored apparatus and all people just interested in the subject for its own delight.